 Summer: June to September

-Green landscapes & pleasant temperatures to visit all the highlights during your road trip in Iceland, The days are long and in June they have a day called Midnight Sun, which practically means that it will not be dark for almost 24 hours.
+Summer is a great period to visit the most beautiful places in Iceland.
+Temperatures are pleasant and landscapes are green which makes it the perfect moment to visit all the best things to do in Iceland during your road trip.
+The days are long and in June they have a day called Midnight Sun, which practically means that it will not be dark for almost 24 hours.

 The 10 most beautiful places in Iceland